FIWARE/tools.Md2pdf/README.md

 This section assumes that you already have installed Docker in your machine.
 If you don't, you can install it following the instruccions for your operating system in <https://docs.docker.com/engine/installation/>

-### Using a readthedocs or MkDocs configuration file
+### Using a Read the Docs or MkDocs configuration file

-If you have a *readthedocs* or *MkDocs* configuration file, you can use it directly with md2pdf.
+If you have a *Read the Docs* or *MkDocs* configuration file, you can use it directly with md2pdf.

 For example, if you have your documentation under the folder `/Users/myusername/myEnabler` with an structure like: